Code-Institute-Submissions/kellie-cat-fed-the-bees/README.md

 ![A screenshot of the feedback](docs/screenshots/pp3-duplicate-guess.png "Screenshot of duplicate guess")

+- the hive is shown again with a bee at the coordinate the player guess if they successfully fed a bee, or an empty hexagon if they left the bees hungry

 #### Final feedback
-If they choose to complete all the turn,when the player is out of turns and the game is over
+If they choose to complete all the turns, when the player is out of turns and the game is over
   - the players get their final score
   - along with some personalised feedback

-![A screenshot of final results](docs/screenshots/pp3-final-positive.png "Screenshot of final results")
+![A screenshot of final results](docs/screenshots/pp3-final-positive.png "Screenshot of final results") Final feedback

 #### Finish the game
  When they have finished, the player is invited